Kylych-dev/reviro_test/README.md

 update, delete, and view information about establishments and products in the inventory.<br>

 ## _Update_

+All views.py files are collected in this directory. <br>

+Also, inside api/, create two directories auth/ and v1/. <br>

+auth/ - in any case, I always handle my own authentication (for example, token-based), as well as various permissions for API endpoints, etc. <br>

+v1/ - API version, in the future it can be changed to v2.0, v3.0, etc. Here directories (python packages, identical to the application names in <br>apps) are collected, inside which views.py files are already located."<br>

 Introduced **<u>fixtures</u>** to provide stable environments for automated _testing_. <br>
 Implemented **<u>logging</u>** functionality to track actions and errors, enhancing debugging capabilities and process monitoring. <br>
 Included a **<u>Postman collection</u>** for streamlined API testing, enabling efficient verification of endpoint functionality. <br>